-Inflation in Switzerland remained stable in November at an Ticino are also showing pleasing growth (Swiss Contractors' annual rate of 3%, the Federal Statistical Office announced.
-Association, September 2022).
-The stability of the index compared to the previous month "is the result of opposite trends which have on the whole offset each other ", explains the office, noting that housing rents but October 2022 also gas and fuel prices have increased (Le Figaro).
-Change in construction activity, July 2019 - July 2022 (Trading Economics).
-In its latest Economic Outlook, the OECD has lowered its growth forecast for Switzerland to 2.1% of GDP in 2022 (from December 2022 2.5%) and 0.6% in 2023 (from 1.3%), mainly due to the The construction output price index recorded a rise of 3.2% expected decline in private spending ( Treasury ). between April and October 2022, reaching 112.7 points (October 2020 = 100).
-This result reflects an increase in building and civil engineering prices.
-Year on year, construction prices increased by 8.3% (FSO).
-6.2 6 3.2 4 1 2 0.5 0.4 -1.3 1.6 -1.3 -2 -1.8 -2.4 -4 Jul 2019 Jan 2020 Jul 2020 Jan 2021 Jul 2021 Jan 2022 Jul 2022 -6 TRADINGECONOMICS.COM SWISS FEDERAL STATISTICAL OFFICE Raw materials Procurement Prices / Costs & The production of various building materials - in particular September 2022 Energies steel, cement and bituminous pavements - requires The price of electricity in Switzerland (regulated) increased by U U electricity and/or gas.
-About half of the steel is produced in 37.5% between August 2021 and 2022.
-The price of gas has Switzerland and the other half is imported from abroad.
-The increased from 75€ per MWH to 200€ MWH between August Gerlafingen steel plant, the country's largest steel producer, 2021 and 2022 (Swiss Society of Contractors). has already declared short-time working.
-A rise in steel prices \ / , 1 in Switzerland is therefore possible in the coming months.
-A reduction in production and thus in the availability of steel is also possible (Swiss Contractors' Association).
-October 2022 Electricity costs The total cost on the regulated market is currently 19.4 cents/kWh on average; next year it will be 26.5 cents/kWh (+37%).
-On the other hand, in the free market, the cost of electricity will increase by a factor of 10 to 20.
-This corresponds to an increase in the cost of electricity of 375% to 785%.
-According to the press, companies have been able to negotiate more moderate price increases in some cases.
-Gas costs One of the reasons for the rising costs of electricity is the rising price of gas.
+Russian-Ukrainian conflict, impact on the construction sector - A. Canton, Rev. F. Dastugue 11/01/2023 in Switzerland is therefore possible in the coming months.
+A October 2022 reduction in production and thus in the availability of steel is Electricity costs also possible (Swiss Contractors' Association). • The total cost on the regulated market is currently 19.4 cents/kWh on average: next year it will be 26.5 cents/kWh (+37%). • On the other hand, in the free market, the cost of electricity will increase by a factor of 10 to 20. • This corresponds to an increase in the cost of electricity of 375% to 785%.
+According to the press, companies have been able to negotiate more moderate price increases in some cases Gas costs • One of the reasons for the rising costs of electricity is the rising price of gas.
 At the beginning of 2022, the wholesale price of natural gas in Europe was about 75 euros per MWh.
 By the end of August, the price had passed the 300 euros mark.
-Since then, it has fallen again to account 200 auroe (Swise Segiety of Centratere) Measures adopted by the utilities to around 200 euros ( Swiss Society of Contractors ).
-This winter, Switzerland could be faced with electricity and gas shortages.
-The Federal Council is planning a staggered procedure lepending on the severity of the situation: calls for savings, restrictions on consumption, quotas or even partial cuts in the letwork.
-The government has passed three motions to increase the security of electricity supply: ⇒ Support massively the construction of installations allowing the transformation and storage of solar energy in the form of synthetic gas; ⇒ Encourage the widespread development of smart grids; ⇒ Give small players the opportunity to participate in the control energy market ( Swiss Info, September 2022 ).
-Iovember 2022 On 23 November 2022, the Federal Council opened the consultation procedure on measures to be taken in the event of an electricity shortage.
-The aim of the consultation is to create legal and planning certainty for companies, enabling them to prepare themselves.
+Since then, it has fallen again to around 200 euros (Swiss Society of Contractors).
+Measures adopted by the This winter, Switzerland could be faced with electricity and gas shortages.
+The Federal Council is planning a staggered procedure utilities depending on the severity of the situation: calls for savings, restrictions on consumption, quotas or even partial cuts in the network.
+The government has passed three motions to increase the security of electricity supply: ⇒ Support massively the construction of installations allowing the transformation and storage of solar energy in the form of synthetic gas; ⇒ Encourage the widespread development of smart grids; ⇒ Give small players the opportunity to participate in the control energy market (Swiss Info, September 2022).

+On 23 November 2022, the Federal Council opened the consultation procedure on measures to be taken in the event of an electricity shortage.
+The aim of the consultation is to create legal and planning certainty for companies, enabling them to prepare

+themselves.
 An electricity shortage would entail enormous economic costs.
 Measures such as quotas or load shedding should therefore be avoided at all costs (Swiss Economy).

-Positioning of the Federation
+Positioning of the

+Federation

-European Commission IN BRIEF Main sanctions taken by the EU against Russia since February 2022 : Embargo on most Russian oil Embargo on Russian coal Exclusion of several Russian banks from the Swift banking system Freezing of the Russian Central Bank's assets outside Russia Closure of European airspace to Russian aviation Closure of EU ports to Russian ships Closure of the Union's roads to Russian carriers Ban on the sale of aircraft and equipment to Russian airlines Embargo on Russian gold Russia Today and Sputnik banned from broadcasting in the EU Freezing of assets of Vladimir Putin and Russian oligarchs MORE DETAILS • First Package (February 23): Sanctions targeting the ability of the Russian state and government to access EU financial and capital markets and services. • Second package (February 25): Financial sector sanctions on Russia's access to the most important capital markets targeting 70% of the Russian banking market, but also key public companies. -
+European Commission Restrictive measures IN BRIEF against Russia Main sanctions taken by the EU against Russia since February 2022 : (Related to the invasion of Embargo on most Russian oil Ukraine) Embargo on Russian coal Exclusion of several Russian banks from the Swift banking system Freezing of the Russian Central Bank's assets outside Russia Closure of European airspace to Russian aviation Closure of EU ports to Russian ships Closure of the Union's roads to Russian carriers Ban on the sale of aircraft and equipment to Russian airlines Embargo on Russian gold Russia Today and Sputnik banned from broadcasting in the EU Freezing of assets of Vladimir Putin and Russian oligarchs MORE DETAILS First Package (February 23): Sanctions targeting the ability of the Russian state and government to access EU financia and capital markets and services.
+Second package (February 25): Financial sector sanctions on Russia's access to the most important capital markets targeting 70% of the Russian banking market, but also key public companies.